google/oboe/FullGuide.md

 A stream has a sharing mode:

-*   `OBOE_SHARING_MODE_EXCLUSIVE` (available on API 26+) means the stream has exclusive access to its audio device; the device cannot be used by any other audio stream.
+*   `SharingMode::Exclusive` (available on API 26+) means the stream has exclusive access to its audio device; the device cannot be used by any other audio stream.
 If the audio device is already in use, it might not be possible for the stream to have exclusive access.
 Exclusive streams provide the lowest possible latency, but they are also more likely to get disconnected.
 You should close exclusive streams as soon as you no longer need them, so that other apps can access the device.
-*   `OBOE_SHARING_MODE_SHARED` allows Oboe to mix audio.
+*   `SharingMode::Shared` allows Oboe to mix audio.
 Oboe mixes all the shared streams assigned to the same device.

 You can explicitly request the sharing mode when you create a stream, although you are not guaranteed to receive that mode.
-By default, the sharing mode is `SHARED`.
+By default, the sharing mode is `Shared`.

 ### Audio format